How to Become an Airline Pilot

 Is a College Degree Required to become an Airline Pilot?

-To become an airline pilot, you do not need a college degree.
+To become a commercial airline pilot, you do not need a college degree.
 It's a bonus that many airlines look favorably upon, and if the job opportunities do decrease, having a college degree may give you a leg up.

 Some common degrees pilots pursue include: